Renovare10/Kingslayer-Holdout/AI_CONTEXT.md

 Assets: PreloaderScene.js loads player frames (survivor-idle_handgun_0.png to _19.png), zombie (zombie.png).
 Zombies:
 Spawn dynamically with a quadratic base interval decreasing from 2s to 0.5s over 5 minutes, modified by a sine wave (±1.25s amplitude, 20s period, non-linear scaling for slow buildup and sharp decline).
-10% chance per spawn to trigger a cluster of 2–5 zombies within a 200-unit radius, capped at 150 total zombies.
-Zombies spawn 800 units from the player at a random angle, move toward the player (speed 60) using physics velocity, and use zombie.png with a square collider (setSize(250, 250)).
+10% chance per spawn to trigger a cluster of 2–5 zombies within a 200-unit radius, capped at 175 total zombies (dynamic via GameState, increases by 10 every minute).
+Zombies spawn 1500 units from the player at a random angle, with a 20% chance to be fast zombies (smaller 100x100, speed 120, dark yellow tint 0xCCCC00), created via ZombieFactory with a 0.5-second fade-in effect.
+Move toward the player (speed 60) using physics velocity.
+Despawn if farther than 2000 units from the player, respawn at 1600 units with a heading bias based on player velocity.
 Collide with player, each other, and bullets via physics groups in PhysicsManager.js.
-ZombieSystem.js is refactored into short, single-responsibility functions for clarity and readability.
+ZombieSystem.js is refactored into short, single-responsibility functions for clarity and readability, uses GameState for settings and ZombieFactory for creation.